 One of the key factors often missing for business professionals is visibility.
 It’s like the old adage that if a tree falls in the forest and no one is there to hear it, did it even make a sound?
-You need to be known before you can be hired, and there is a myriad of marketing actions that will greatly improve your chances to earn that spotlight.
+You need to be known before you can be hired, and there is a myriad of marketing actions, according to Freshlinks, that will greatly improve your chances to earn that spotlight.

 This quest for visibility often leads people to LinkedIn, the world’s largest business networking platform with more than 750 million users.
 And while posting frequent updates and links there can improve your business presence with your connections, clients often turn to me for advice on whether to also publish LinkedIn articles.

 A LinkedIn article is a long form piece of content that can be up to 125,000 characters (~20,000 words), as opposed to a regular update/post that is limited to just 1300 characters (~200 words).
 Also, LinkedIn articles are archived on your profile forever in a highly visible spot, while updates/posts scroll away often within hours.
 Articles are more easily shared and are “findable” in LinkedIn keyword searches, so the potential is great for reaching new audiences.

 But if you have brilliant ideas and solid business acumen and no one ever reads or hears that content, does it really exist?
 Unpublished ideas certainly aren’t bringing you notoriety or inquiries or introductions – so let’s do something about getting it out there on LinkedIn!

 There is a caveat – not everything you know or think or want to say should be published as a LinkedIn article.
 So how do you know whether to publish an article or simply write an update/post to convey your info?
 Here are my three key factors: